Flavors: Vanilla, Chocolate

 Just like every other review on this site, I’ve broken it down into the 4 main factors I judge protein powders by.
 All scores have been calculated whenever possible in order to minimize any personal bias.

-If you'd like alternative protein powder suggestions, take a look at my protein powder summary page.
+If you'd like alternative protein powder suggestions, take a look at my journey to finding the best vegan protein powder.

 The nutrition score is based off of one factor: protein content.